Join Our Student Team

 Brief Overview of Duties

-• Create and plan campus waste initiatives, events, and promotions throughout the year to support waste education efforts
+• Develop and execute waste education events and promotions throughout the year

-• Conduct waste audits in close partnership with Sodexo to pro-actively identify areas of heavy contamination.
+• Conduct waste audits as needed to identify areas of heavy contamination

 Brief Overview of Duties